lazypanda10117/docsify-pdf-embed/README.md

 Congrats!
-Now you have PDF embedding functionality for your use cases of Docsify.
+Now, you have PDF embedding functionality for your use cases of Docsify.